What is a big data engineer?

 Types of big data engineers

-Data warehousing engineers specialize in designing, building, and managing data warehouses, which involves transforming raw data into a structured form suitable for analysis and reporting.
-They leverage data warehousing concepts and tools like Amazon Redshift, Google BigQuery, or Microsoft SQL Server.
+- Data warehousing engineer: These engineers focus on building and managing data warehouses where raw data is organized into a format that’s easier for analysis and reporting.
+They often work with tools like Amazon Redshift, Google BigQuery, or Microsoft SQL Server.

-Data pipeline engineers focus on designing and constructing data pipelines, which are systems for extracting, transforming, and loading data from various sources to a destination where it can be analyzed.
-Using tools like Apache Beam, Apache NiFi, and Apache Airflow allows them to create robust and scalable data pipelines.
+- Data pipeline engineer: Data pipeline engineers design and build systems (data pipelines) that move and transform data from various sources to where it can be analyzed.
+They use tools like Apache Beam, Apache NiFi, and Apache Airflow to make these pipelines efficient and scalable.

 Top skills for big data engineers